RunestoneInteractive/RunestoneServer/docker/README.rst

     If you are missing ``runestone-manifest.xml`` then you need to rebuild your PreTeXt book with ``runestone`` as the publisher.
 See the PreTeXt docs for how do do this.

-4. If this book is a PreTeXt book you should put run ``touch NOBUILD`` in the root directory for this book.
-Otherwise when the container restarts it will try to build this book using runestone build and it will fail, causing an endless cycle of container restarts.